Afeida Khandaker

-Afeida Khandaker Pranti (born November 18, 2006; Bengali: আফঈদা খন্দকার প্রান্তি) is a Bangladeshi professional footballer who plays as a centre-back for Royal Thimphu College and the Bangladesh national team, which she captains.
+Afeida Khandaker Pranti (আফঈদা খন্দকার প্রান্তি /bn/; born 18 November 2006) is a Bangladeshi professional footballer who plays as a centre-back for Rajshahi Stars and the Bangladesh national team.

 Early life

 Born in Satkhira District, Afeida Khandaker comes from a sporting family.
 Her father coached her early development in football when she accompanied her elder sister to trials for the Bangladesh Krira Shikkha Protishtan.
 In 2016, she was admitted there as a fifth-grade student at its Savar campus, marking the formal beginning of her football journey.
-She continued her education alongside football, and in 2018, she was selected for the Bangladesh Football Federation's national training camp.
+She continued her education alongside football, and in 2018, she was selected for the national training camp.

 Club career

-ARB College Sporting Club
+ARB College

-Afeida played for ARB College Sporting Club in the Bangladesh Women’s Football League since the club’s formation in 2021.
+Afeida played for ARB College in the Bangladesh Women's Football League since the club's formation in 2021.

-Royal Thimphu College FC
+Royal Thimphu College

 In 2025, Afeida joined Bhutan Women's National League club Royal Thimphu College.

+Rajshahi Stars

+On 22 December 2025, Newcomer Rajshahi Stars fielded a strong squad in the Bangladesh Women's Football League with the inclusion of national women's team captain Afeida Khandaker.
+Afeida scored a goal in her debut for the club, contributing to a 12–0 win.

 International career

+Youth

-In February 2024, Afeida Khandaker captained the Bangladesh U‑19 women’s team at the 2024 SAFF U‑19 Women’s Championship held in Bangladesh.
+In February 2024, Afeida Khandaker captained the Bangladesh U‑19 women's team at the 2024 SAFF U‑19 Women's Championship held in Bangladesh.
 The team advanced to the final by topping their group unbeaten, including a 4–0 win over Bhutan.
 In the final against India, the match ended 1–1 after regular time, and both teams converted all 11 penalties.
 The on-field referees initially attempted to decide the winner by a coin toss, favoring India, which led to significant protests.
-Upon review, officials recognized that the tournament’s rules did not allow a coin toss outcome and instead declared both teams as joint champions.
+Upon review, officials recognized that the tournament's rules did not allow a coin toss outcome and instead declared both teams as joint champions.